alisavi/catcatcat/README.md

 #### Output

 The output contains roots of the equation or a message telling there is no roots or infinite number of roots.
-In case of negative discriminant output contains irrational roots.
+In case of negative discriminant output contains complex roots.

 #### Testing data